-Class teachers: Mrs Vicki Shepherd (Deputy Head) Mondays and Tuesdays and Mrs Val Silvester (Wednesday, Thursday and Friday)
+Class teachers: Mrs Vicki Shepherd (Deputy Head) Mondays and Tuesdays and Miss Coombs (Wednesday, Thursday and Friday)

 Age Range: 9-10 years

 Terms 1 & 2 – Our Planet

 Terms 5 & 6 – The Tudors and the Crown

 New Class Non-Negotiable: As a class, we have written a list of non-negotiables – A set of expectations that all pupils will carry out without having to be remind.